LauraIrmisCeramics

 biography

-While working towards her B.A. in visual arts from Eckerd College, she continued with her passion as a guest artist with Creative Clay and was the artist-in-residence at Craftsman House Gallery in 2006.
-She then acquired a position under the ceramicist Charlie Parker, Muse Artist of the Year (2018).
-She was a ceramics instructor, studio manager, technician and curator of the beloved Trust Birth Art Show among other local art exhibitions.
+Laura Irmis, M.A.
+Ed., was born in the mountains of wild, West Virginia.
+At age one, she was uprooted and was moved to Florida.
+She was adopted and raised by her grandmother in Saint Petersburg, Florida.
+She grew up in a vibrant home with a love of music and art, plus a fascination and admiration for art practices.
+When she was working towards her B.A. in visual arts from Eckerd College, she continued with her passion as a guest artist with Creative Clay and was the artist-in-residence at Craftsman House Gallery in 2006.
+She then acquired a position under the ceramicist Charlie Parker.
+She was a ceramics instructor, studio manager, and curator of the beloved Trust Birth Art Show, among other local art exhibitions.

 art educator